Our Recommendation: Day 1/Night 1

 Three days and 153km cycling on the Rail Trail’s gravel surface calls for reasonable cycling skills and a good degree of fitness.
 The availability of hire electric-assist bikes is something to consider to help make three days more achievable.

-The Intercity bus from Queenstown drops you in Clyde at 9.00am to be greeted and briefed by your bike hire company representative.
-Usually your bike tyres will be crunching on the trail’s gravel surface by around 10am.
+The Intercity bus from Queenstown drops you in Clyde at 9.05am and 5.50pm to be greeted and briefed by your bike hire company representative.
+A morning arrival in Clyde usually means your bike tyres will be crunching over the trail’s gravel surface by around 10am.

-Either start time presents up two very important questions?
-Do you ride the 45km to Lauder for your first night or do you take on the 68kms all the way to Oturehua?
+The big question to ask yourself when making a morning departure from the Clyde Rail Trail Terminal is do you ride the 45km to Lauder for your first night or do you take on the 68kms all the way to Oturehua?
 To help you here, if there are any doubts about fitness, stamina or riding abilities (even with electric-assist bikes) go only as far as Lauder for an early night and early start to Day 2 for the ride from Lauder to Ranfurly (48km) or Waipiata (56km).
 Just up the highway from Lauder is Becks and accommodation in the White Horse Hotel, a great opportunity to mix with the local farming community.
-The accommodation hosts are only too happy to collect and deliver you back to Lauder the next morning.
+The White Horse hosts are usually only too happy to collect from and deliver you back to Lauder the next morning.